johncip/super8/design/refactor_plan.md

 - Wrappers handle ODBC-specific concerns and call `cassette.record` with method name + context
 - Code is structured to make adding playback easier when needed

 **Deferred:** Steps 5-6.
-Orchestrator extraction and playback wrappers are not needed for current record-only use case.
+Director extraction and playback wrappers are not needed for current record-only use case.